nandapavan26/chatApplication/README.md

 This is a web chat application where the user can send messages/images with the other users.

-# features
+# features:
+● Used ReactJs to create Dynamic Interface Components.

-1)A user has to create an account to chat on this web application.
+● users must register or login to chat on this web application.

-2)A user finds other users by searching with their username and can add them to their contact list.
+● A user finds other users by searching with their username and can add them to their contact list.

-3)Contact list of a user is sorted by the latest chat
+● Contact list of a user is sorted by the latest chat.

-4)Chat interface is automatically scrolled on chatting.
+● Chat interface is automatically scrolled on chatting

 # Screenshot